sagemathinc/cocalc_tutorial/handson/HandsOn.md

 ## Pre-requisites

-- Have a SageMathCloud account beforehand.
+- Have a CoCalc account beforehand.

 - Familiarity with the use of command line (very basic) and git.